SammieJay/Hist1900-Memex/docs/Class Notes/The Accelerators and Brakes of Techological Progress.md

 2/15/2023

-- Theory is so epic and cool (Prof. Shawn Grahm is on the brink)
+- Theory is so epic and cool (Prof. Shawn Grahm is on the brink somebody help him)

 - Semaphores were an existing form of quick communication when the telegraph was invented
 	- This created reluctance to adopt the telegraph as semephores had already had so much invested in them